Guest writer J Brooke: “Denny and Me”

 I longed for all my brother was offered and summarily turned down: Cub Scouts, football, Swiss Army knives, sling shots, cap guns.
 When our grandfather returned from a trip to Australia, he brought my brother a handsome hand-carved Aboriginal boomerang and me a doll whose eyes closed when turned horizontal.
 I went into the guest bathroom, shoved as much of a hand towel as I could fit into my mouth, and screamed.

-Desperate for the competition, speed and pummel of aggressive play, I’d run around outside during lunch with the boys who liked contact games.
-5th grade was “Buck-Buck” or “Johnny on the Pony.”
+Desperate for the competition, speed, and pummel of aggressive play, I’d run around outside during lunch with the boys who liked contact games.
+Fifth grade was “Buck-Buck” or “Johnny on the Pony.”
 In 6th grade we played “Kill the Carrier.”
-In 7th grade the same game was re-named “Schmeer the Queer” and I played it through a frequently bloodied lip, and a twice dislocated finger.
+In 7th grade the same game was re-named “Schmeer the Queer” and I played it through a frequently bloodied lip and a twice dislocated finger.
 In 8th grade the boys abandoned these pick-up games and paraded around with lacrosse sticks, their pageantry seemingly choreographed as they cradled rock-hard rubber balls like unhatched ostrich eggs within netting attached to long metal sticks.
 Mesmerized watching them wring their wrists rhythmically back and forth, I’d wonder whether they were rocking the unborn ostrich or scrambling it within its shell.
 Asking my school’s athletic office to borrow a lacrosse stick, I was offered a girl’s one, so said “thanks anyway.”

 My brother lobbied our parents to no avail to jettison his gym class.
 In 6th grade my science classroom window had a direct view of his 11th grade athletic requirement.
-He never changed out of his chinos and leather shoes which landed my brother most often on the bench observing the other man-boys not on Varsity or JV teams suffer the hour-long humiliation of forced sports.
+He never changed out of his chinos and leather shoes, which landed my brother most often on the bench observing the other man-boys not on Varsity or JV teams suffer the hour-long humiliation of forced sports.
 One time I witnessed my brother participate in a softball scrimmage.
-Covering second base, not wearing a mitt, he halted an infield grounder with the instep of his oxford, then kicked it towards the pitcher.
+Covering second base, not wearing a mitt, he halted an infield grounder with the instep of his oxford, then kicked it toward the pitcher.

 When Denny was 14, they accompanied my brother and sister-in-law to the east coast to spend a week with my family.
-Picking the three of them up at the airport I couldn’t believe how much Denny had grown.
-Tall and lanky, slumped broad shoulders, plaid flannel button down over knee length shorts and a dark t-shirt.
-I didn’t point out we were wearing identical outfits, (my cap backwards, Denny’s forward), but I noticed my brother and sister-in-law noticing.
+Picking the three of them up at the airport, I couldn’t believe how much Denny had grown.
+Tall and lanky, slumped broad shoulders, plaid flannel button-down over knee length shorts and a dark t-shirt.
+I didn’t point out we were wearing identical outfits (my cap backwards, Denny’s forward), but I noticed my brother and sister-in-law noticing.
 We four stopped for dinner before the long drive home.
 Denny, often quiet in front of their parents, spoke at articulate length about their pain being born in a girl’s body, being subject to traditional gender expectations, being out-of-sync in even the progressive world around them.
 They complained about most boys they used to be friends with and now were not, and most girls who judge them and they don’t want to be friends with.
 The word “unfair” was used no fewer than 50 times before our appetizers arrived.

 That was the summer before Denny’s first girlfriend, three summers before Denny’s second girlfriend, four summers before Denny moved, just last month, into their gender-neutral dormitory to begin their freshman year at college.

-“Denny, I don’t like ‘nibling’, it sounds weird” I told them on the phone last week.
+“Denny, I don’t like ‘nibling,’ it sounds weird,” I told them on the phone last week.
 Not missing a beat, “Call me Nix” they said.
-The prefix of niece with X just like Ti-X, they mean.
+The prefix of niece with X, just like Ti-X, they mean.
 I like it, but I couldn’t have thought of it myself.
 Like Steve Austin, Denny is simply better, stronger, faster at this than I am.